oscarzhang228/ReactSetup/README.md

 - Start with `npm init` to create a `package.json`.
 - Define the project structure and dependencies.

-### Step 2: Vite Setup
+### Step 2: Webpack Setup

-- Use Vite for the development server and bundling.
+- Use Webpack for the development server and bundling.
-- Configure Vite to work with React.
+- Configure Webpack to work with React.

 ### Step 3: Babel Setup